Jump to section

 Even though garlic poisoning is a serious condition, it is rare for a dog in good health to die from this, and almost all dogs recover fully with treatment.
 Once your veterinarian believes the garlic is out of your dog’s system, you will be able to return home, with instructions on how to care for your dog.

-You may have to continue to administer iron supplements and antibiotics for one to two weeks, but be sure to follow the veterinarian’s instructions.
-Iron can also be poisonous to your dog if given the wrong dosage.
-Be sure to follow up with your veterinarian and return to the clinic for a repeat blood test in about 30 days, or as directed by your veterinarian.
+You may have to continue to administer medication for one to two weeks, but be sure to follow the veterinarian's instructions.
+Be sure to follow up with your veterinarian and return to the clinic for a repeat blood test as directed by your veterinarian.

 Garlic Poisoning Average Cost